turbot/steampipe-plugin-prometheus/docs/index.md

   # Can also be set with the PROMETHEUS_URL environment variable
   address = "http://localhost:9090"
   metrics = ["prometheus_http_requests_.*", ".*error.*"]
+  headerName = "Authorization"
+  headerValue = "Bearer 42"
 }
 ```

-- `address` - HTTP address of your prometheus server.
-Can also be set with the PROMETHEUS_URL environment variable.
+- `address` - HTTP address of your prometheus server
-- `metrics` - List of metric expressions to be matched against while creating dynamic metric tables.
+- `metrics` - List of metric expressions to be matched against while creating dynamic metric tables
+- `headerName` - Additional header name to send to the server.
+If this is set, `headerValue` must also be set.
+- `headerVame` - Additional header value to send to the server.
+If this is set, `headerName` must also be set.

 ## Get involved